Git-JMO/Election_Analysis/README.md

 ## Overview of Election Audit
 Overview of Election Audit: Explain the purpose of this election audit analysis.

-## Election Audit Results: Below is a brief analysis ofthe Election Outcome
+## Election Audit Results: Below is a brief analysis of the Election Outcome
 Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.

 ![Full_Vote_Results_Small](Resources/Full_Vote_Results_Small.png)